 H.O.
 Maxey was an educator and long-time leader in ISEA.
 He believed the association should give back to the communities we serve and, to demonstrate that, started food bank drives at the NEA Representative Assembly and ISEA Delegate Assembly.
 To continue H.O.’s efforts and recognize local associations that give back to their communities, the H.O.
 Maxey Community Spirit Award was established by the ISEA Executive Board in 2009.

 The ISEA president and executive director review the nominatons and select the H.O.
 Maxey Community Spirit Award winners.
 Awards are presented at the annual ISEA Summer Conference.
 Please provide printed summaries as well as supporting documents or exhibits that demonstrate the following:

 Any local association is eligible to nominate itself or be nominated by another individual or association, using the ISEA Annual Awards Program Nomination Form cover sheet.

 Deadline for nominations: June 1.

 The Iowa State Education Association Community Outreach Grants help local members and/or local associations collaborate and create opportunities for community service or school projects.
-The outreach grants has turned out to be one of the most popular ISEA programs and awards have been made in all parts of the state.
+The outreach grants have turned out to be among the most popular ISEA programs and awards have been made in all parts of the state.
 Click here for a full set of guidelines and an application.

 The Roland and Dorothy Ross Scholarship Award for ISEA members who are secondary guidance counselors is in memory of Roland and Dorothy Ross.
 It is administered by Wells Fargo Bank with assistance from the ISEA.
 This Trust makes funds available for qualified individuals to further their education by their attendance and participation in classes or programs.
 Members must have at least five years experience as a full-time guidance counselor.
 Download the information packet here.